BekCodingAddict/Python-Programming/OpenCV/BasicVideoConvertor/README.md

 file and written to the output file until the end of the file is reached.
 Finally, a message box is displayed to indicate that the conversion process has completed.

+##So, How Can I Use this basic programm?
+1